Why Put a Price on Carbon?

 Affordable Clean Energy

 America leads the world with technology innovation.
 When government puts a price on carbon, it sends a signal through the economy.
-Businesses respond by becoming more energy efficient and developing new sources of clean energy.
-These innovations will provide abundant, affordable, and reliable clean energy and drive us faster toward net zero carbon pollution.
+Businesses respond by becoming more energy efficient and developing new sources of clean, renewable energy.
+These innovations will not only lead to reduced greenhouse gas emissions, but also provide abundant, affordable, and reliable clean energy and drive us faster toward net zero carbon pollution.

 Money in Your Pocket